ansible/ansible-documentation/docs/docsite/rst/community/security_policy.rst

 Supported Versions
 ==================

-Only the latest release receives regular security patches.
+Only the latest release of the Ansible community package, Ansible community execution environments, and Ansible content receives regular security patches.
 Earlier versions may receive critical fixes on a best-effort basis, but we cannot guarantee back-porting to unsupported versions.

 Security Model